scipp/scipp/doc/type-erased-prototype.md

       Can we simply use the `Histogram` variable, given that it stores offsets to the underlying data anyway?

 - For more convenient handling of `Dataset`, it might be beneficial to combine value and error into `struct DataPoint { double value; double error; };`.
-  This avoid difficulties related to handling two separate variables for values and errors, in particular the need to always access two variables at the same time and the need for a mechanism linking a specific value variable to its error variable.
+  This avoids difficulties related to handling two separate variables for values and errors, in particular the need to always access two variables at the same time and the need for a mechanism linking a specific value variable to its error variable.
   There are a couple of non-negligible disadvantages:
   - Changes/complicates the way of interaction with other libraries such as `numpy` and `gsl`.
     - Vanilla `numpy` does not appear to have good support for arrays of value/error tuples, i.e., this does not appear to be a good solution.